 The Committee’s responsibilities with regard to evaluations include reviewing and approving the OIC’s RBAEP, reports on individual evaluations and management action plans, and receiving status updates on how the OIC implementing the recommendations.
 The AEC also monitors the Treasury Board Policy on Evaluation for any changes to that policy direction.
 Like the Policy on Internal Audit, the OIC is not mandated to adhere to either policy as an independent Agent of Parliament, but chooses to follow the spirit of the policies.

 An evaluation of the OIC’s Investigations Program was conducted in this period as planned in RBAP and listed under “Risk” area of this report.

 Follow-up on Management Action Plans

-As of March 31, 2021, follow-up actions highlighted during senior staff briefings on the above management areas noted above were either nearing completion or had been completed.
-The AEC was impressed with management actions taken to address the identified risks or functions.
+As of December 31, 2022, follow-up actions highlighted during senior staff briefings on the above management areas noted above were either nearing completion or had been completed.
+The AEC was in approval management actions taken to address the identified risks or functions.

 At each AEC meeting, members were provided with the minutes and an update of action items arising from those meetings and were satisfied that all actions had been satisfactorily addressed.

 Financial Statements and Public Accounts Reporting